Experienced skiers with off-piste experience and an adventurous spirit – Levels 5 and above

 - Ski equipment

-Under occupancy supplements will be applicable if no twin share available of £1135.00, subject to availability.
+Under occupancy supplements will be applicable if no twin share available, subject to availability.
 Prices may be amended at any time if exchange rates fluctuate

 London to Sapporo Sunday 20 January 2019